chochain/eforth/README.md

 ### Dictionary of Pointers vs Objects

-What is the performance difference between having the dictionary and Code parameter vectors as
+What is the performance difference?
 1. vector<Code*> - where words are dynamically allocated as a collection of pointers, or
-2. vector<Code>  - where words are statically created as an array.
+2. vector<Code >  - where words are statically created as an array.

 I have created a git branch 'static' to compare to the 'master.
 The static version is about 10% slower on 64-bit machine and about 5% slower on 32-bits.
 This hasn't been carefully analyzed but my guess is because Code is big at 144-bytes on 64-bit.
 They might get pushed off L1 cache too often.